Delphi World Money Ltd leads gainers in 'B' group

-U. Y. Fincorp Ltd, Universus Photo Imagings Ltd, TVS Srichakra Ltd and TTK Healthcare Ltd are among the other gainers in the BSE's 'B' group today, 02 July 2025.
+Saksoft Ltd, Automotive Stampings & Assemblies Ltd, Sumeet Industries Ltd and Tamil Nadu Telecommunications Ltd are among the other gainers in the BSE's 'B' group today, 03 July 2025.

-U. Y. Fincorp Ltd, Universus Photo Imagings Ltd, TVS Srichakra Ltd and TTK Healthcare Ltd are among the other gainers in the BSE's 'B' group today, 02 July 2025.
+Saksoft Ltd, Automotive Stampings & Assemblies Ltd, Sumeet Industries Ltd and Tamil Nadu Telecommunications Ltd are among the other gainers in the BSE's 'B' group today, 03 July 2025.

-U. Y. Fincorp Ltd surged 17.91% to Rs 21.26.
+Saksoft Ltd surged 11.70% to Rs 223.
 The stock was the second biggest gainer in 'B' group.
-On the BSE, 1.51 lakh shares were traded on the counter so far as against the average daily volumes of 12744 shares in the past one month.
+On the BSE, 4.25 lakh shares were traded on the counter so far as against the average daily volumes of 30205 shares in the past one month.

-Universus Photo Imagings Ltd soared 17.35% to Rs 289.1.
+Automotive Stampings & Assemblies Ltd soared 10.15% to Rs 628.7.
 The stock was the third biggest gainer in 'B' group.
-On the BSE, 50634 shares were traded on the counter so far as against the average daily volumes of 5826 shares in the past one month.
+On the BSE, 90740 shares were traded on the counter so far as against the average daily volumes of 14149 shares in the past one month.

-TVS Srichakra Ltd rose 9.42% to Rs 3343.
+Sumeet Industries Ltd advanced 9.99% to Rs 94.25.
 The stock was the fourth biggest gainer in 'B' group.
-On the BSE, 5206 shares were traded on the counter so far as against the average daily volumes of 832 shares in the past one month.
+On the BSE, 387 shares were traded on the counter so far as against the average daily volumes of 958 shares in the past one month.

-TTK Healthcare Ltd gained 9.36% to Rs 1391.
+Tamil Nadu Telecommunications Ltd added 9.98% to Rs 19.51.
 The stock was the fifth biggest gainer in 'B' group.
-On the BSE, 228 shares were traded on the counter so far as against the average daily volumes of 277 shares in the past one month.
+On the BSE, 2.11 lakh shares were traded on the counter so far as against the average daily volumes of 81416 shares in the past one month.

 Powered by Capital Market - Live News